 Alternative Spring Break

-To receive credit for completion of the 50-Hour Pro Bono Experiential Learning Requirement, students must complete all required forms and submit them to the Feinstein Center by the required deadlines.
+To receive credit for completion of the 50-Hour Pro Bono Experiential Learning Requirement, students must complete all required forms and submit them through the Etrieve system to the Feinstein Center by the required deadlines.
 Forms must be completed for each pro bono placement or project that the student intends to use towards their 50-hour requirement.